apache/trafficserver/doc/admin-guide/configuration/proxy-protocol.en.rst

 with the PROXY v1 header.
 Any request not preface by this header will be dropped.

-As a security measure, an optional whitelist of trusted IP addresses may be configured with :ts:cv:`proxy.config.http.proxy_protocol_allowlist`.
+As a security measure, an optional list of trusted IP addresses may be configured with :ts:cv:`proxy.config.http.proxy_protocol_allowlist`.

    .. important::

-       If the whitelist is configured, requests will only be accepted from these IP addresses and must be prefaced with the PROXY v1 header.
+       If the allowlist is configured, requests will only be accepted from these IP addresses and must be prefaced with the PROXY v1 header.

 See :ts:cv:`proxy.config.http.insert_forwarded` for configuration information.